 But those are two entirely separate and unconnected matters.

 Even today, with changes to prevent victim-shaming and blaming, survivors of sexual assault face the onus of proving that they’re worthy of justice and not making up their stories.
 But to constantly be told, as AOC claims she is, that one is untruthful or exaggerating, is not connected to the first claim; it is nothing like what survivors face.
 Politicians are frequently accused of lying, or of changing prior positions: only recently, AOC called Joe Biden’s children’s detention centres “influx facilities” even though she had, under Donald Trump, referred to them as “concentration camps.”
-Not quite a lie, but certainly an act of dissimulation that marks her as being at least in the possession of the ability to lie.
+Not quite a lie, but certainly an act of dissimulation that marks her as being at least in possession of the ability to lie.

-By eliding the fact that survivors struggle to be believed with accusations that she was lying about the facts, AOC made it clear that to not believe her version of events was to also disbelieve her story of sexual assault.
+By conflating the fact that survivors struggle to be believed with accusations that she was lying about the facts, AOC made it clear that to not believe her version of events was to also disbelieve her story of sexual assault.
 Her rhetorical conflation of the two is an unfair and duplicitous move, designed only to shut down all critiques of her, perhaps all critiques ever.
 The only option left to viewers and listeners who don’t want to be seen as Trump Wallahs is to metaphorically raise their hands in surrender and quietly back away.

 In an era of #MeToo, we’re easily led to assume that women’s long-hidden and suppressed stories about sexual harassment and assualt can finally be revealed and discussed as part of an ongoing problem.
 The reality is that #MeToo has had no discernible effect on the lives of millions of women without the connections and the economic security to go public with their stories, and this is more so the case in the pandemic.
 In restaurants with dine-in service, waitresses face increased sexual harrassement from customers who want them to take off their masks to decide how much to leave in tips (proving that women have to perform myriad forms of sex work in every sphere just to make the bare minimum).

 As labour writer Sarah Jaffe has been pointing out, long before #MeToo, labour rights and women’s ability to walk out of oppressive and exploitative conditions that include but are not limited to sexual harassment are what will ultimately give them the freedom to strike back against their superiors.
 The emphasis on individual and prominent women’s tales of bravery takes away from the fact that systemic conditions won’t change if all we can guarantee is that mostly white, privileged, and famous women get to tell their stories about personal harm.
-Yet #MeToo and its particular style of exposure has become a touchstone for contemporary feminism: the ability to tell one’s story has become the definition of empowerment and such stories land without the necessary contexts like race and class: who is telling these stories, and who is left unscathed after telling their stories?
+Yet #MeToo and its particular style of exposure has become a touchstone for contemporary feminism: the ability to tell one’s story has become the definition of empowerment and such stories land without the necessary contexts like race and class.
+Who is telling these stories, and who is left unscathed after telling their stories?
 In a better world, we would guarantee the rights of everyone—whether porn actors, waiters, or celebrities—freedom from all forms of exploitation and we would guarantee all that without them having to constantly vomit out their individual stories of woe.
 Instead, what we have today is a somewhat lascivious—dare we say pornographic—interest in having women relate their stories over and over again.

 AOC’s revelation arrived against this backdrop as she welded her personal story onto a larger national one.
 A recurring sentiment and statement that circulates around January 6 is “This is not who we are,” as if the events were a shocking aberration, a culmination of four years of the Trump presidency.
 AOC’s videos outline a narrative that liberals and progressives have stubbornly held on to: that everything awful is Trump’s fault, and the biggest problem facing us is the extreme Right wing of the country.